-Ignacy Jan Paderewski (1860-1941), Polish pianist, composer and statesman, was interred in the vault of the Mast of the USS Maine Memorial from his death in June 1941 to June 1992.
+Ignacy Jan Paderewski (1860-1941), Polish pianist, composer and statesman, lay at rest in the vault of the Mast of the USS Maine Memorial from his death in June 1941 to June 1992.
 A plaque at the memorial, dedicated by the American Legion, continues to honor him as an "artist, composer, musician, statesman, patriot, humanitarian and friend of American war veterans."

 Born in the Podolia Governorate of the Russian Empire (now part of Ukraine), Paderewski studied music in Warsaw, Berlin and Vienna.
 A virtuoso pianist, he captivated audiences at his public debut in Vienna in 1887, and he became an international sensation as he performed throughout Europe and the United States.
 He emigrated to the United States in 1913, purchasing an estate in California.